 Educators use real-life examples and role-playing to help students understand and use the concept both in traditional and contemporary settings, enhancing cross-lingual skills.

-Nestled on the tranquil banks of the Sutlej River, Sidhwan Bet stands as a testament…
+Nestled in the heart of Maharashtra, the Ramling Bet Bahe temple stands as a testament…